BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/forces.md

 setTimeout(function (vortexEvent) { vortexEvent.disable(); }, 5000, vortexEvent);
 ```

-In case you want to do some debug, like visually show the sphere and/or rays, you can do that by calling `event.getData()` *(note that if you do that, you will need to manually call `event.dispose()` to dispose the unused meshes, after you are done debugging)*.
-The `event.getData()` will return back the `sphere` mesh variable, which you can then use, to apply a semi-transparent material, so you can visualize it.
-The `explosionEvent.getData()` will also return back the `rays` rays variable, in case you want them for debugging purposes.

 *For a more detailed explanation, please take a look at the playground example below.*

 ** example PG `physicsHelperPG.js` **